Rubo3/subbot/README.md

 Every argument consists of a glob of a project name (e.g. `proj*1`), separated by a slash (`/`), and a glob of the videos and subtitles files you want to merge (e.g. `file1*`).
 The script then matches the files with the pattern you have specified, checks whether they are tracked in their respective project in `projects.yaml`, then generates the appropriate arguments and passes them to `subbot`.
 If an argument does not contain exactly one `/`, it will be not recognised and therefore will be skipped.

-As a nice touch, when `mkvmerge` is running, a `tqdm` progress bar shows the current percentage of the process completion.
+When `mkvmerge` is running, a `tqdm` progress bar shows the current percentage of the process completion.

 ## Contribution